 Do You Need To Tip

 Malaysia is not a tipping country.
 You don’t have to tip and it is not expected.
-There normally is a 10% service charge in the fancy restaurants and bars.
+There normally is a 10% service charge in fancy restaurants and bars.

-Malaysia is A Muslim Country
+Malaysia Is A Muslim Country

 Remove Your Shoes